simahawk/openerp_bootstrap/README.rst

     paster create -t openerp_newmodule

-and follow the instrunctions step by step.
+and follow the instructions step by step.